Verifiable Intent Credential Provider

 When an AI agent acts on behalf of a person, every party in the transaction faces the same question: is this agent actually authorized to do what it's doing?

 Verifiable Intent answers that question with cryptography instead of trust.
-The open specification — developed by Mastercard and published in March 2026 — creates a layered credential chain that binds an agent's actions to a specific, signed scope of authority.
+The open specification — a new, standards-based trust paradigm for agentic commerce, from Mastercard, co-developed with Google — creates a layered credential chain that binds an agent's actions to a specific, signed scope of authority.
 A merchant doesn't have to take the agent's word for it.
 They can verify the math.

 The mechanism is SD-JWT: Selective Disclosure JSON Web Tokens.
 Each layer of the credential chain cryptographically commits to the layer above it, creating a tamper-evident record from the identity credential through the mandate to the final transaction presentation.